From Myth to Short Story: Drawing on Source Material – Part Two:

 Analyze the use of rhetoric in a courtroom speech from Harper Lee’s novel To Kill a Mockingbird.
-In this interactive tutorial, we'll break down each of its parts to understand why it was so powerful and how the content of the text contributed to its purpose and persuasiveness.
+In this interactive tutorial, we'll break down the speech to analyze its use of persuasion.
+We'll also examine how the speech achieves its purpose through the use of pathos, ethos, and logos.

 Scout Learns Life Lessons: Analyzing How a Character Develops Themes:

 Examine some of the various topics and themes present in the American classic To Kill A Mockingbird by Harper Lee.
 In this interactive tutorial, you'll read excerpts from the novel and examine the development of the main character, Scout.
 You'll analyze how her words and actions help develop the important themes of the novel.
 You'll wrap up the tutorial by creating your own theme statement based on the text.